pombreda/lepl/doc-src/advanced.rst

   increase in efficiency if the parser matches complex strings (for example, `Float() <api/redirect.html#lepl.functions.Float>`_).

-  It is not used by default
-  because it requires the data being matched to be a particular type, but for Unicode text it can be selected with `Configuration.nfa()
-  <api/redirect.html#lepl.config.Configuration.nfa>`_ or `Configuration.dfa()
-  <api/redirect.html#lepl.config.Configuration.dfa>`_ (the latter only gives a
-  single, greedy match and so may change the results for ambiguous grammars).

   It makes little sense to replace efficient, simple matchers like `Literal()
   <api/redirect.html#lepl.matchers.Literal>`_ with regular expressions so the
   function `regexp_rewriter()
   <api/redirect.html#lepl.regexp.rewriters.regexp_rewriter>`_ takes a ``use``
   parameter.
 When this parameter is ``False`` regular expressions are only used if they are part of a matcher tree that includes repetition.
-This is the case for the provided configurations above, so they can be used without worrying that they may slow down parsers.
+This (``False``) is the case for the configurations above.

   There are various restrictions about which matchers can be translated to regular expressions.
 The most important are that regular expressions cannot